 Improving connections for cyclists, pedestrians and horse riders

-Approximately 24 miles of routes for cyclists, walkers and horse riders are included in the A14 Cambridge to Huntingdon improvement scheme.
+Cyclists, walkers and horse riders can now enjoy approximately 24 miles of new routes, which were included in the A14 Cambridge to Huntingdon improvement scheme.

 • Approximately 8 miles of new route between Cambridge and Fenstanton, allowing onwards access towards Huntingdon via existing routes.

 • Over 7 miles of connections in and around the upgraded A1 near Brampton and Buckden.